-- (1) Following equipment is to be type approved and tested for each production in accordance with ISO 16904. - (A) swivel - (B) emergency release system - (C) quick connect disconnect coupler - (2) After assembly, transfer arms are to be tested in accordance with ISO 16904. - (3) Transfer hoses are to be type approved and tested for each production in accordance with EN1474-2 - (4) Hose cranes are to be test in accordance with Pt 9.
-Ch 2 of the Rules. - (5) Pump and valves are to be test in accordance with Ch 5, 513, of the Rules.
+- (1) Following equipment which form the transfer arm is to be type approved and tested for each production correspondingly in accordance with ISO 16904.
+In application to this requirement, prototype test in accordance with ISO 16904 may be accepted instead of type approval.
+(2022) (A) swivel - (B) emergency release system - (C) hydraulically operated quick connect disconnect coupler - (2) After assembly, transfer arms are to be tested in accordance with ISO 16904. - (3) Transfer hoses are to be type approved and tested for each production correspondingly in accordance with EN1474-2.
+In application to this requirement, prototype test in accordance with EN1474-2 may be accepted instead of type approval.
+(2022) - (4) Emergency release systems which are not subject to above (1) (B)(i.e. connected to transfer hoses) are to be type approved and tested for each production correspondingly in accordance with ISO 16904.
+In application to this requirement, prototype test in accordance with ISO 16904 may be accepted instead of type approval.
+(2022) - (5) Quick connect disconnect couplers which are not subject to above (1) (B)(i.e. connected to transfer hoses) are to be type approved and tested for each production correspondingly in accordance with ISO 21593.
+In application to this requirement, prototype test in accordance with ISO 21593 may be accepted instead of type approval.
+(2022) - (6) Hose cranes are to be test in accordance with Pt 9, Ch 2 of the Rules. - (7) Pump and valves are to be test in accordance with Ch 5, 513, of the Rules.